SwedbankPay/developer.swedbankpay.com/checkout/index.md

 ### Checkin Front End

 The response from the `POST` of consumer information contains a few operations.
 The combination of `rel`, `method` and `contentType` should give you a clue how the operation should be performed.
-The `view-consumer-identification` operation and its `application/javascript` content type gives us a clue that the operation is meant to be embedded in a `<script>` element in an HTML document. [[See the technical reference for details>>doc:Main.ecommerce.payex-checkout-main.payex-checkout-standard-setup.technical-reference.WebHome||anchor="HViewConsumerIdentification"]].
+The `view-consumer-identification` operation and its `application/javascript` content type gives us a clue that the operation is meant to be embedded in a `<script>` element in an HTML document.

-You also can [[customize the styling>>doc:Main.ecommerce.technical-reference.consumers-resource.WebHome||anchor="HConsumerViewStyling"]] of the Checkin by adding style properties to the JavaScript call.
+[See the technical reference for details][view-consumer-identification].

 {:.code-header}
 **HTML**

 ```html
 <!DOCTYPE html>
 <html>